tolicodes/articles/wip/api-scraping.md

 ###  Adding error handling
 There are some situations that APIs throw as errors but actually need to be handled in other ways.
 We want to handle them by wrapping our API in a `try catch`

 Two common scenarios we want to handle are a Not Found error, in which case we want to return a `null`.
-Another scenar
+Another scenario may be when we are rate limited, in which case we want to call our previous rate limit function to wait a few seconds.

 ```
 async request(method, url, params } = {}) {